VicadP/confidence_interval_study/README.md

-# Description of a project
+# Description of the project

 This is a short study on different methods of constructing confidence intervals.